MobileTechRob/JohnsonHealthTechApp/README.md

     because the requirements said nothing pretty on the UI.
 - I then  switched to a scroll view that caused me grief in catching  the item  selected setup initially see i switched back to  List view.
 The ListView does scroll.
+Duh !
 -  Then i started building the second screen and used the same Label
     EditText approach